Overview

 Required Text

 The text listed above is available at the University bookstores and can also be obtained from other vendors of your choosing.
-The 6th edition (2009), which can be obtained "used" for low prices by mail order, will also suffice.
-I will also place copies of past editions of this text on reserve at the Undergraduate Library.
+Earlier editions can be obtained "used" for low prices by mail order and should also suffice.

-Other suggested (not required) readings and resources that provide additional information related to the subjects will be available online in the course web page I have created using the University's Compass program.
+Other suggested (not required) readings and resources that provide additional information related to the subjects will be available online in the course web page I have created using the University's Canvas program.

 Class Meeting Times and Locations: